FAQs on EU enlargement and Economic and Monetary Union (EMU)

 Which countries have joined the EU since the ECB was established in 1998?

 The Czech Republic, Estonia, Cyprus, Latvia, Lithuania, Hungary, Malta, Poland, Slovenia and Slovakia became members of the EU on 1 May 2004.
 Bulgaria and Romania joined the EU on 1 January 2007; Croatia on 1 July 2013.
 There are currently five candidate countries for EU accession: Albania, North Macedonia, Montenegro, Serbia and Turkey.
 Accession criteria are identical for all countries and remain those defined by the 1993 Copenhagen European Council.

 Do new Member States automatically adopt the euro after joining the EU?

 No, they don’t.
 However, they are expected to do so when they fulfil the Maastricht convergence criteria.
-Unlike Denmark and the United Kingdom, new EU Member States do not have a right to opt out of the single currency.
+Unlike Denmark, new EU Member States do not have a right to opt out of the single currency.

 Is there a pre-set timetable for the adoption of the euro by new Member States?